Eisley: 2006-2010: Combinations and label issues

 In September 2006, Eisley headed back to the studio to record their follow up to Room Noises.
 While tracking for their second album, Sherri and Stacy also recorded vocals for Bright Eyes's album Cassadaga.
 The band finished recording the album in November 2006, but due to assumed conflicts with their label, the album was delayed.
 Combinations was finally released on August 14, 2007.

 Eisley performed on a special acoustic tour with Wesley Jensen during the summer of 2007.
 The band made their national television debut on Late Night with Conan O'Brien on August 30, 2007, performing Combination's lead and only single "Invasion".
 They spent a couple of months in late 2007 opening shows for Mutemath around the country.
 Then, in the spring and early summer of 2008, Eisley headlined their own cross-continent finance tour in support of their latest release, Combinations, with openers including The Envy Corps (who had to leave mid-tour due to an envious European tour), Vedera and The Myriad.
 On December 18, 2007, the band released the Like the Actors E.P. on iTunes.
 This EP contained the two B-sides for Combinations as well as an unreleased track from Room Noises, titled "Sun Feet".

 In the spring of 2008, Eisley headlined the only main tour that would be done in support of Combinations.
 Eisley has also played a number of individual shows.
 They played a handful of shows at the South by Southwest (SXSW) music festival in Austin, Texas, in March 2007.
 In August 2007, they performed at the Carling Weekend Festival, held in Reading and Leeds, England.
 They returned to Tyler to perform at Brewtones on December 15, 2007.

 After the Combinations tour, the band originally planned to take a break before starting work on their third album.
 At this time, relationships with their label was not at the best, and the band's personal lives were getting back into control.
 However, at the urging of their good friend and A&R, Eisley went back into the studio later in 2008 to record their third album.
 During the recording process, the band did a few one-off shows.
 Notably, they performed a benefit with the Seattle Symphony with Mateo Messina in 2008 and headlined a show at Baylor University in the spring of 2009, their first real show since the end of their Combinations tour.

 During this time, Warner Brothers shifted Eisley from the Reprise to the Sire label.
 Throughout most of the summer of 2009, the band worked on their follow up album.
 They finished recording most of the album in August of that year, but complications with WB delayed the release.
-However, the band went on tour with Dupree-Bemis' husband's band Say Anything that fall and released the Fire Kite E.P. as a teaser for the upcoming album.
+However, the band went on tour with Dupree's husband's band Say Anything that fall and released the Fire Kite E.P. as a teaser for the upcoming album.